 Written by authors with 70 years combined experience in both practitioner and academic settings, Criminology:

-- guides students through the various types of laws and the inter-workings of the criminal justice system.
+- guides students through the various types of laws and the inner workings of the criminal justice system.

 - outlines the process of measuring crime.